Mirai: Autoregressive Visual Generation Needs Foresight: The Blessing of Foresight

 \paragraph{Foresight in 1D Scan \emph{vs.}\ 2D Grid.} We next study how foresight should be positioned in the spatial layout for visual tasks.
 In previous experiments, we used one-dimensional (1D) foresight, where future tokens are selected purely by raster-scan order.
 Formally, for a given position $n$ and window size $K$, the 1D foresight neighborhood in \cref{eq:foresight} is We now consider a two-dimensional (2D) strategy that selects foresight based on spatial nearest neighbors on the 2D image grid (see \cref{fig:foresight}b), which better reflects visual geometry.
 Let $q_n$ denote the 2D grid coordinate of token $x_n$; we define the 2D foresight neighborhood in \cref{eq:foresight} as the set of $K$ nearest spatial neighbors of $q_n$, Using the same training setup and varying only the spatial layout, \cref{tab:MTPMTA} shows that 2D alignment consistently outperforms 1D alignment across different foresight sizes.
-This indicates that respecting the 2D spatial structure provides more geometrically coherent foresight, encouraging the AR model to maintain consistent local neighborhoods in its internal representations.
+This result is central: in visual autoregressive modeling, the usefulness of future-aware supervision depends not only on what future information is injected, but also on how that information is positioned on the 2D token grid.
+Respecting the 2D spatial structure provides more geometrically coherent foresight, encouraging the AR model to maintain consistent local neighborhoods in its internal representations.
 In contrast, 1D alignment may pair spatially less relevant regions along the scan path, weakening the supervisory signal and reducing global consistency.

-\paragraph{The Source of Foresight.} Thus far, we have focused on the foresight encoder $R_{\phi}$ obtained from the EMA of the AR model $D_{\theta}$, which itself is still a unidirectional model; in this setting, the foresight position can be selected \emph{explicitly} on the 2D grid.
-We then consider an external bidirectional encoder that extracts foresight from the image $\X$, \ie, where $R_{\phi}$ is now instantiated by a pretrained bidirectional vision encoder.
+\paragraph{The Source of Foresight.} So far, the foresight signal still originates from a unidirectional model and therefore preserves an explicit notion of future position.
+This raises a complementary question: can visual AR also benefit from a more implicit form of foresight encoded in globally contextualized bidirectional features?
+We then consider an external bidirectional encoder that extracts foresight from the image $\X$, \ie,

+where $R_{\phi}$ is now instantiated by a pretrained bidirectional vision encoder.
 We note that, because each of its output representations contains information about the full image, it also \emph{implicitly} embeds foresight, as shown in \cref{fig:foresight}c.

 We conduct a diagnostic experiment to verify whether foresight generated by a bidirectional encoder can benefit visual AR models.
 The AR model $D_{\theta}$ will align its internal states to the representation in the same position from a bidirectional encoder $R_{\phi}$, DINOv2 \cite{oquab2023dinov2}.
 The encoder's attention map will be restricted gradually using block-causal masking.
 A smaller block size limits the encoder’s ability to access future context, while a larger block restores a global view.
 With the same experiment setup, the results in \cref{fig:block} show a clear monotonic trend: as the encoder’s future access is reduced, generation quality degrades; restoring full bidirectional context yields the best performance and ultimately surpasses the AR baseline.
 This finding reveals a key insight that the AR model can form internal representations that implicitly anticipate upcoming structure by aligning it with implicit foresight provided by a bidirectional foresight encoder.
 Conversely, without such foresight, the model remains locally plausible but globally fragmented.